emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 A straightforward mitigation of mixing up blocks from different messages is to use unique identifiers for different message bodies, which would provide equivalent protection to the case where the complete body fits into a single payload.
 The ETag option {{RFC7252}}, set by the CoAP server, identifies a response body fragmented using the Block2 option.
 This document defines the Request-Tag option for identifying the request body fragmented using the Block1 option, similar to ETag, but ephemeral and set by the CoAP client.

-## Request-Response Binding
+## Request-Response Binding {#req-resp-bind}

 A fundamental requirement of secure REST operations is that the client can bind a response to a particular request.
-If this is not valid a client may otherwise erroneously associate the wrong response to a request, the wrong response may be an old response for the same resource or for a completely different resource (see e.g. Section 2.3 of {{I-D.mattsson-core-coap-actuators}}).
+If this is not valid a client may erroneously associate the wrong response to a request.
+The wrong response may be an old response for the same resource or for a completely different resource (see e.g. Section 2.3 of {{I-D.mattsson-core-coap-actuators}}).
 For example a request for the alarm status "GET /status" may be associated to a prior response "on", instead of the correct response "off".

 In HTTPS, binding is assured by the ordered and reliable delivery as well as mandating that the server sends responses in the same order that the requests were received.
 The same is not true for CoAP where the server (or an attacker) can return responses in any order.
 Concurrent requests are instead differentiated by their Token.
 Note that the CoAP Message ID cannot be used for this purpose since those are typically different for REST request and corresponding response in case of "separate response", see Section 2.2 of {{RFC7252}}.

 Unfortunately, CoAP {{RFC7252}} does not treat Token as a cryptographically important value and does not give stricter guidelines than that the tokens currently "in use" SHOULD (not SHALL) be unique.
 If used with security protocol not providing bindings between requests and responses (e.g. DTLS and TLS) token reuse may result in situations where a client matches a response to the wrong request.
 Note that mismatches can also happen for other reasons than a malicious attacker, e.g. delayed delivery or a server sending notifications to an uninterested client.

-A straightforward mitigation is to mandate clients to never reuse tokens until the traffic keys have been replaced.
+A straightforward mitigation is to mandate clients to never reuse tokens until the AEAD keys have been replaced.
 As there may be any number of responses to a request (see e.g. {{RFC7641}}), the easiest way to accomplish this is to implement the token as a counter and never reuse any tokens at all.
 This document updates the Token processing in {{RFC7252}} to always assure a cryptographically secure binding of responses to requests.

 ## Terminology